Mathématique: Chapter 63

 “You.
 Countless times.
 Coming to his rescue.
 Adjusting the devices attached to his head.”

-McKay stared at him.
-“Oh,” he said, weakly.
-“You dream of me?
-That’s—surprising.
-It shouldn’t be?
-And yet.
-Here I am.
-Surprised.”
-He paced away a few steps, along the floor-to-ceiling windows, then turned back to Rush.
-“I pictured you dreaming of Sheppard, somehow.
-But you’re dreaming AS Sheppard.
-So you—you know me.
+“But you’re dreaming AS Sheppard,” McKay continued.
+“So you—you know me?
 That’s how you knew I was Canadian, isn’t it?
 From dreams.
 My uniform.
 I mean—John can make Absurdist Americanos.
 He recognized Eli Wallace.
 It makes sense.
 So you must also know the Atlantis team.
 By sight, at least.
 Teyla and Ronon.
 Woolsey.
 Zelenka, probably.
 Radek Zelenka?
 He built your hardware.
 He’s got a flair for marrying crystal shards to circuit boards.
 He wants to meet you so much.
 It’s a little.”
-He broke off, looking down at the planet below.
-“It’s a little bit sad, actually,” he finished in a whisper.
+McKay broke off, looking down at the planet below.
+“It’s a little bit sad,” he finished.

-They all seemed so terribly strained—these Air Force personnel.
+They were so terribly strained—these Air Force personnel.
 As though they’d given more than they had.
 All of them.
 Over a prolonged period.
-Had he, himself, been the same way?
-It seemed likely.

-“You said you were going to tell me what was going on?”
+“Y’said you were going to tell me what was going on?”
 Rush moved to stand next to the man.
-Beneath them, the East Coast of the United States was an irregular carpet of electric light.

 “Why?”
 Rush asked.

 Rush’s head ached.
 He had sore muscles running from the base of his skull to his fingertips.
-He could feel bruising along his ribs where Dale Volker had tackled him.
+He felt bruising along his ribs where Dale Volker had tackled him.
 He wasn’t sure what to say to Rodney McKay.
 He wasn’t sure what to say to any of these overburdened Air Force personnel.

 “You said we weren’t friends, but I think we must have been.”